Where to Stay in New York: A First Timers Guide (2025)

 Pros of staying in Midtown:

-• Well connected: if you can’t walk to where you want to go, you’ll likely find it’s easy to get the subway.
+• Well-connected: The subway is close by if you can’t walk to where you want to go.

-• It captures the culture of New York City: this area has a bit of everything New York is known for.
-Amazing food, iconic sights, and historic buildings can all be found here.
+• It captures the culture of New York City: This area has a bit of everything New York is known for.
+Fantastic food, iconic sights, and historic buildings can all be found here.

-• It’s busy, but not too busy: this is a bustling area of New York City but tends to be less overwhelming than the likes of Times Square.
+• It’s busy, but not too busy: This is a bustling area of New York City, but it tends to be less overwhelming than Times Square.

 Cons of staying in Midtown:

-• It’s not very local: the area is filled with restaurants, offices and shops so doesn’t exactly offer the most local experience.
-If this is what you’re looking for, consider areas such as Chelsea or the Upper West Side.
+• It’s not very local.
+The area is filled with restaurants, offices, and shops, so it doesn’t offer the most local experience.
+If you’re looking for something more local, consider areas such as Chelsea or the Upper West Side.

-• It’s expensive: this area is one of the most popular places to stay in New York.
-It’s tricky to find budget accommodation here.
+• It’s expensive: This part of NYC is one of the most popular places to stay in New York, so it’s tricky to find budget accommodation.

 Midtown Manhattan is one of the best places to stay in New York